MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/triggers-auto/devenv-onaftertestrun-trigger.md

 - Restrictive
 - NonRestrictive
 - InheritFromTestCodunit - Specifies that a test the uses the TestPermissions property setting of the test codeunit to which it belongs.

 *Success*
 &emsp;Type: [Boolean](../methods-auto/boolean/boolean-data-type.md)
 True indicates that the test run succeeded; otherwise, false indicates that the test run failed.

 ## Applies To
 - Codeunit

+> [!IMPORTANT]
+> When applied to a Codeunit, the [Subtype Property](../properties/devenv-subtype-property.md) must be set to TestRunner.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also